K-Wojciechowski/CleanupForNotion/README.md

 ## Deployment

-There are currently two supported deployment methods.
+There are currently three supported deployment methods.

 ### Web application (in Docker)